wuyunfeng/LightWeightRunLoop-A-Reactor-Style-NSRunLoop/README.md

 > Implement iOS/Mac NSRunLoop and some Runloop-Relative Fundation API such as perform selector(or delay some times) on other thread , Timer, URLConnection, LWStream(LWInputStream、LWOutputStream) etc..

->> I believe this project can help you understand iOS/Mas Runloop(usually called Event-Driven-Mode ^o^) clearly and sufficiently, so you can design your project by using runloop correctly and effectively.
+>> Hope this project can help you understand iOS/Mas Runloop(usually called Event-Driven-Mode ^o^) clearly and sufficiently, so you can design your project by using runloop correctly and effectively.

 ![](http://i2.buimg.com/4851/0601cf62d1e3b438.jpg)